KLM: Catering

 World Business Class passengers are served a three-course meal.
 Each year KLM partners with a leading Dutch chef to develop the dishes that are served on board.
 Passengers in Europe Business Class are served either a cold meal, a hot main course, or a three-course meal depending on the duration of the flight.
 All chicken served in World and Europe Business Class meets the standards of the Dutch Beter Leven Keurmerk (Better Life Quality Mark).
 KLM partnered with Dutch designer Marcel Wanders to design the tableware of World and European Business Class.

-Economy Class passengers on long-haul flights are served a hot meal and a snack, and second hot meal or breakfast, depending on the duration of the flight.
+Economy Class passengers on long-haul flights are served a hot meal and a snack, and a second hot meal or breakfast, depending on the duration of the flight.
 On short-haul flights, passengers are served sandwiches or a choice of sweet or savoury snack, depending on the duration and time of the day.
 If the flight is at least two hours long, "stroopwafel" cookies are served before the descent.
 Most alcoholic beverages are free-of-charge for all passengers.
 After a successful trial period, KLM introduced à la carte meals in Economy Class on 14 September 2011; Dutch, Japanese, Italian, cold delicacies, and Indonesian meals are offered.

-Special meals, include children's, vegetarian, medical, and religious meals, can be requested in each class up to 24 or 36 hours before departure.
+Special meals, including children's, vegetarian, medical, and religious meals, can be requested in each class up to 24 or 36 hours before departure.
 On flights to India, China, South Korea, and Japan, KLM offers authentic Asian meals in all classes.
 Meals served on KLM flights departing from Amsterdam are provided by KLM Catering Services.

 In September 2016, KLM launched the world's first in-flight draft beer under the partnership with Heineken.
 The new service made its premiere aboard a flight to Curaçao in the airline's World Business Class cabin.